mcarson16/Pewlett-Hackard-Analysis/README.md

 - 1,549 retiring employees are eligible for the mentorship program.
   - For full list of employees eligible for the mentorship program, see mentorship_eligibility.csv in https://github.com/mcarson16/Pewlett-Hackard-Analysis/blob/main/Data.zip
 - Mentorship eligibility by title does not strictly correlate to retirement by title.
-- No managers are currently eligible for the mentorship program.
+- No Managers are currently eligible for the mentorship program.

 ## Summary
 ### Retirement Analysis: